DanielBakovic/MyArcadePlugin/readme.txt

 = MyArcadePlugin Pro Features =
 MyArcadePlugin Lite is a fully functional but limited version of <a href='https://myarcadeplugin.com/' title='WordPress Arcade Plugin'>MyArcadePlugin Pro</a>.
 Here are some of the features you will get with the premium version:

-* Fetch Games from 2 Player Games
 * Fetch Games from Arcade Game Feed
-* Fetch Games from CoolGames
 * Fetch Games from Famobi
 * Fetch Games from FreeOnlineGames
 * Fetch Games from GameDistribution
-* Fetch Games from GameFeed by TalkArcades
 * Fetch Games from GamePix
 * Fetch Games from HTML Games
 * Fetch Games from Kongregate